Parsaloi/least-recently-used-cache-algorithm/README.md

 This implementation focuses on optimization of finding the least recently used cache item using a timestamp value stored in the cacheList

-We have learnt alot about synchronization, uncessary object creation as well improved our writing of generic classes and methods
+I have learnt alot about synchronization, uncessary object creation as well improved our writing of generic classes and methods

-We have also learnt about the LinkedHashMap data structure that has an in-built method of removing the eldest item in the datastructure called removeEldestEntry that you can override to get the desired behavior
+I have also learnt about the LinkedHashMap data structure that has an in-built method of removing the eldest item in the datastructure called removeEldestEntry that you can override to get the desired behavior

 I enjoyed working on this first draft of my quest to write an efficient LRU cache algorithm!